Which Kind of Therapy?

 The way to feeling and thinking better passes through them, not over them.
 The therapeutic process starts from the place where a person is - the present.
 In my experience, therapeutic change is mostly gradual and happens over time - this is the reason for sessions taking place on a regular basis - once or twice a week, at the same time of the day and on the same day of the week.
 Reviews along the way are helpful in getting a perspective on how we are progressing.
 Allowing time to bring the therapy to an end and think about the post-therapy future is also important.
 Learning to face endings can be a real achievement in itself.

-Therapy or Coaching?
+Therapy or Counselling?

 The Client - Therapist Fit